storybookjs/marko/docs/configure/integration.md

 #### CSS-in-JS

 CSS-in-JS libraries are designed to use basic JavaScript.
 They often work in Storybook without any extra configuration.
-Some libraries expect components to be rendered in a specific rendering “context” (such as to provide themes) and you may need to add a [global decorator](../writing-stories/decorators#global-decorators) to supply it.
+Some libraries expect components to be rendered in a specific rendering “context” (for example, to provide themes) and you may need to add a [global decorator](../writing-stories/decorators#global-decorators) to supply it.

 #### Importing CSS files